Elementary School (K-5TH Grade)

 Physical Education and Health

-Students will work in the areas of drawing, painting, print-making, sculpture, mixed media and book arts to develop their skills with art tools, and experiment with color mixing and the beginning of color analysis.
-They will draw and paint from imagination and learn to observe nature and the work of famous artists to broaden their creative view.
+Students will work on activities that include drawing, painting, printmaking, sculpting, mixing mediums, and using book arts to develop their skills with art tools and experiment with color mixing and the beginning of color analysis.
+They will exercise their imagination to draw and paint, and learn to observe nature and the work of famous artists to broaden their creative view.